austinChappell/bottle_rocket_challenge/README.md

 This project is a coding challenge for an application at Bottle Rocket.
+The API endpoint provided for the challenge was having issues with CORS, so I made my own endpoint.

 ## Demo